What makes a good security question?

 Yes!
 First, limit the information you share on social media profiles and your posts.
 You don’t need to list your hometown on Facebook to create a profile.
 Have a look at these tips and reevaluate how you can make your social media profiles more private.
 This will make the hackers’ job way more complicated.

-And if you are confident that you’ve chosen a good security question, but still think you may forget the answer, use a password manager.
+And if you are confident that you’ve chosen good security questions, but still think you may forget the answers, use a password manager.
 Many secure password managers, including NordPass, let you add notes to your passwords.

 Get the latest news and tips from NordVPN.